JeremiahKaren/35percent.github.io/_posts/2017-01-30-aylesbury-southwark-receives-permission-to-challenge-cpo-decision.md

 ---
 layout: post
 published: true
-title: 'Aylesbury: Southwark receives permission to appeal CPO decision.'
+title: 'Aylesbury: Southwark finally granted leave to appeal CPO decision.'
 subtitle: Council succeeds at second attempt
 ---
 As has been [widely reported](http://www.southwarknews.co.uk/news/council-given-permission-take-aylesbury-estate-cpo-case-high-court-disappointing-blow-campaigners/), Southwark Council finally got permission to make its case against the Secretary of State, for his refusal of their CPO request against Aylesbury leaseholders.
-It was Southwark's second time of asking, after first being [refused](/img/Scan0017.pdf) just before Christmas.
+It was Southwark's second time of asking, after first being [flatly refused](/img/Scan0017.pdf) just before Christmas.
 There can now be a full court hearing, involving all parties, including the leaseholders, probably some time in April.

 ![](http://35percent.org/img/aylesburyleaseholdersfairprice.png)